 Ages: Ages 5 and Up Education: Bachelor of Music from the University of Wisconsin-Oshkosh; Master of Music in piano pedagogy from Columbus State University in Columbus, Georgia

 Abby Nichols is a Madison native who moved to New York City after high school to pursue a career as an actor.
 After receiving a BFA in Musical Theatre from Pace University in NYC, she traveled the country in the National Tours of Annie and Junie B. Jones.
 When she wasn’t performing, she worked as a nanny and found that she really loved working with children.
-In 2011, she moved back to Madison with her husband and began nannying and teaching music and theatre around town.
-She currently teaches musical theatre and theatre at Children’s Theatre of Madison, preschool music at Orchard Ridge Nursery School and University Avenue Discovery Center, and Music Together at MSAC.
+In 2011, she moved back to Madison with her husband and began performing locally and teaching music and theatre around town.
+Since then she has focused her work on private vocal instruction and Music Together.
+She teaches voice out of her home, with a studio of over 30 singers, ages 10-adult.
+She is a certified Music Together teacher, having received the next level of teacher training in the spring of 2017.

-Abby very much enjoys sharing her love of Music with her Music Together families.
-While growing up in a musical household (her father was a music professor at UW), she experienced music on an every day basis.
+Abby very much enjoys sharing her love of music with her Music Together families.
+While growing up in a musical household (her father was a music professor at UW), she sang with her family on an every day basis.
 A life filled with song has made her a happier, more well rounded person.
 She hopes to share this love of family music making in her teaching.
 Children are natural music makers.
 Music Together allows the musical instincts we were all born with to come out and shine.
-It is special to watch a child begin to move to the beat after a few Music Together classes but it is equally exiting to see a reluctant parent find themselves singing and dancing their way through a class.
+It is special to watch a child begin to move to the beat after a few Music Together classes but it is equally exciting to see a reluctant parent find themselves singing and dancing their way through a class.
 “Your child wants to hear YOU sing!
 They want to hear your voice, not just the teacher’s voice or the voice on the recording.
 Don’t be afraid.
 Sing!” -Abby

 To be a singer is to be a story teller.
 Singers not only use the music that is given to them, but also the words.
 Whether in an opera, a musical, or just a song on the radio, the music and the words are meant to complement each other.
 This is a special gift that vocalists get to utilize.